-If another type of inspection (Fracture Critical, Underwater, Special, etc.) was performed during the Routeine or In-Depth NBI inspection, the check box adjacent to the inspection type must be checked, the date entered, and the frequency entered.
+If another type of inspection (Fracture Critical, Underwater, Special, etc.) was performed during the Routine or In-Depth NBI inspection, the check box adjacent to the inspection type on the Inspection Info form must be checked, the date entered, and the frequency entered.
 Failure to check the box will result in a past due alert.

-After the FHWA reviews the annual submittal, they return NBI data with the Good, Fair, or Poor designations.
-SIIMS will calculate the Structural Deficiency, Functional Obsolescence, and Sufficiency Rating when the "Re-calculate NBI Ratings" link is selected on the NBI Calcs form.
+After the FHWA reviews the annual submittal, they return NBI data with the Good, Fair, or Poor condition designations.
+SIIMS will calculate the condition designation when the "Re-calculate NBI Ratings" link is selected on the NBI Calcs form.
 These values will be displayed on the SI&A form.

 Some records are incomplete or inaccurate with respect to ownership.
 Please notify the Iowa DOT's Bridges and Structures Bureau if SIIMS is displaying a bridge not in your jurisdiction or there is a bridge missing.

 The most recent approved report can be unapproved to correct inaccurate data.
 But, the report must be reapproved ("Approve Final Report") before the updated data can be submitted to FHWA.